PLEASE REVIEW THESE INSTRUCTIONS TO LEARN ABOUT HOW TO PROPERLY CARE FOR YOUR JEWELRY.

 No Jewelry When Bathing – Remove all jewelry before showering, cleaning, or bathing.
 Soap and cleaning products can cause cosmetic damage to jewelry, making the appearance of your pieces dull.

 For Best Results, Use Polishing Cloth – Polish silver or gold with a jewelry polishing cloth for best results.
+Remember that over-polishing or harshly polishing your jewelry may damage the jewelry surface.
+Your polishing cloth is to be used gently and sparingly.

 Do Not Bleach – Never bleach your jewelry or use any unknown cleaning chemicals.
 For your and your jewelry's safety, always use trusted jewelry cleaning products.